 - Display genuine interest in students and parents and remain non-judgemental.

 - Support teachers to recognise and celebrate diversity in the community.

-- Challenge the beliefs and assumptions of leaders, teachers and parents.
+- Explore the beliefs and assumptions of leaders, teachers and parents.

 - Promote a positive self-identity for students and their families.